asynkron/protoactor-website/hugo/content/docs/bootcamp/unit-1/lesson-4/_index.md

 For example, consider a responsive web application with "rich" clients (browser, mobile app) to provide the user with a quality interaction experience.
 This application performs logic and stores a state on the client side in which the observed models provide a mechanism for updating the user interface when data changes in real time.
 Technologies like WebSockets or Server-Sent Events allow the user interface to connect directly to the event stream so that the entire system becomes event-driven, from the back-end layer to the client.
 These connection types allow reactive applications to push events to the browser and mobile apps via asynchronous and non-blocking data transfer while maintaining scalability and fault tolerance.

-It now becomes clear how the four reactive whales: *event-driven*, *scalable*, *responsive* and *resilient* are linked to each other and form a single whole:
+It now becomes clear what the four reactive characteristics are - *event-driven*, *scalable*, *responsive* and *resilient* - and how they are linked to each other:

 ![](../../images/1_4_4.png)

 Reactive applications represent a balanced approach to solving modern problems in the development of software systems.
-They are built on a framework *focused on events* and message passing, and provide tools for *scalability* and *fault tolerance*.
-On top of this, they support rich and *responsive* user interfaces.
-We expect the rapidly growing number of systems to be follow this Manifesto in the near future.
+They are built on a framework *focused on events* and message passing and provide tools for *scalability* and *fault tolerance*.
+On top of this, they support *responsive* user interfaces.
+We expect the rapidly growing number of systems to follow this Manifesto.

 [Go ahead!](../lesson-5)